daz4126/Nanny-State/README.md

 const increment = state => state + 1
 const decrement = state => state - 1
 ```

-**Note that when arrow functions return an object literal, it needs wrapping in parentheses**

 Transformer functions are passed *by reference* to the `Update` function, which will then implicityly pass the current state as an argument.